mozilla/node-convict/CONTRIBUTING.md

 This repository is a monorepo for multiple packages managed through [Lerna](https://lerna.js.org/).

+This repository is managed by Lerna using the "Fixed/Locked" mode (Lerna default mode).

 Use the following commands to manage this repository and its packages.

 To install all the dependencies, devDependencies and links any cross-dependencies: